1899 Homestead Library & Athletic Club season

 The 1899 Homestead Library & Athletic Club football team played professional football in 1899.
 The team was affiliated with the Homestead Library & Athletic Club in Homestead, Pennsylvania, near Pittsburgh.

 Organization

 In 1898, William Chase Temple took over the Duquesne Country and Athletic Club, becoming the first individual team owner in professional football.
 In 1900, most of the Duquesne players were hired by the Homestead Library & Athletic Club, by offering them higher salaries.

 Bemus Pierce was hired by Homestead in mid-October 1899.
 He played and got hurt in the November game versus Duquesne C. & A.C.
 He returned to Homestead L.A.C. in 1900 and 1901, helping lead the teams to an undefeated 21–0 record.

+Homestead's coach and captain in 1899 was halfback George Lowery, who had played with Duquesne C. & A.C. in 1895–1897 and the Pittsburgh Athletic Club in 1898.

+Prior to Homestead adopting blue and white colors for the 1900 season, The Pittsburg[h] Post stated that the club's colors were red and black.
+One game report mentioned the players' "red legs" and the "blood-red Homestead line".